 Extend the Active Directory schema

 Before you install Microsoft Exchange Server 2016, you need to extend the active directory schema and prepare your Active Directory forest and its domains.
 Mount the Exchange Server 2016 installation Media.
-Launch Command Prompt (run as administrator) and navigate to path where setup files are present.
-Once you successfully enter the below command, the prerequisite analysis and extending AD schema steps should shows the status as Completed.
+Launch Command Prompt (run as administrator) and navigate to the path where setup files are present.
+Once you successfully enter the below command, the prerequisite analysis and extending AD schema steps should show the status as Completed.